The Bankrate promise

 The Credit Card Accountability Responsibility and Disclosure Act states that when you make more than your minimum required monthly payment, the issuer should apply the excess amount to the balance with the highest interest rate.

 That means, for example, that if you’ve taken out a cash advance with a punishingly high interest rate, the issuer would apply that excess payment toward the balance.
-There is an exception for deferred interest payments, but you would have to talk to your lender to avail of it.
+There is an exception for deferred interest payments, but you would have to talk to your lender.
 When you do, mention that you want your excess payments to be applied to your deferred interest balance.

 For the two billing periods before the promotion ends, though, the law requires your lender to automatically apply your excess payments to the deferred interest balance, even if you don’t specifically choose that option.